The following guidelines are applicable for the graduate, undergraduate, and alumni B.E.T.A. (Babson Entrepreneurial Thought & Action®) Challenge.

 - Student applicants must have a faculty sponsor in order to participate.
 All student applicants must find a faculty member willing to sponsor them.
 Butler Launch Pad faculty advisors can be considered as a faculty sponsor.
 The faculty sponsor must be willing to review and provide input on the submission and agree to sponsor the submission.
 The faculty sponsor submitted will be verified for accuracy.
 Staff members, unless teaching a course at Babson, are not considered faculty.
 A faculty sponsor is optional for alumni applicants, but not required.

-- Students/alumni submitting an application must commit to present their business in person during the semifinalist round (Venture Expo) on Wednesday, April 1, 2020, and the final competition on Thursday, April 16, 2020, if chosen.
+- Students/alumni submitting an application must commit to presenting their business during the semifinalist round on Wednesday, March 31, 2021, and the finale during the week of Monday, April 19, 2021, if chosen.

 - The application requires the following: